tylerlong/markdown-plus/README.md

 ### Screenshots: [#screenshots](#screenshots)

-## App
+## Apps

 We currently ***don't*** accept donations.
-The best way to support our development is to buy our app.
+The best way to support our development is to buy our apps.

 ### Mac app